shamimrezasohag/shamimrezasohag/README.md

 # Shamim Reza

-👋 Hi, I'm **Shamim Reza**, a Chief Technology Officer (CTO) with over 15 years of experience in cybersecurity, enterprise solutions, and technology leadership.
+👋 Hi, I'm **Shamim Reza**, a Chief Technology Officer (CTO) and CISO with over 15 years of experience in cybersecurity, enterprise solutions, and technology leadership.

 ## About Me